YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - Throughput that scales to the needs of the largest applications
 - Unique functionality for creating logical multi-site configurations for mission critical applications that must always be available - including availability during upgrades that involve changes to the database schema.

-At the time of writing of this edition of the Acculturation Workshop, the latest YottaDB release is r1.36.
-The text and exercises are based on earlier releases of YottaDB.
-While there is no material difference between the YottaDB releases of the exercises and the latest YottaDB release, the output messages you see may vary slightly from the text here.
+At the time of writing of this edition of the Acculturation Workshop, the latest YottaDB release is r2.00.
+The text and exercises are based on multiple releases of YottaDB.
+While there is no material difference between the YottaDB releases used in the exercises shown below and the latest YottaDB release, the output messages you see may vary slightly from the text here.

 .. note::